BMW 5 Series Touring estate - Interior & comfort

 Build quality, materials and layout of the BMW 5 Series Touring are all excellent

 Like many modern upmarket cars, the 5 Series Touring has its infotainment screen sitting permanently atop the dashboard – it doesn’t retract.
 As with the display found in the latest E-Class, however, it’s well integrated into the overall design and doesn’t spoil the aesthetics of the 5 Series’ interior.

 The 5 Series Touring is available in two trims, called SE and M Sport.
 The entry-level car is the SE, but it still comes with more standard equipment than a lot of top-spec cars.
-The SE gets sat nav, a DAB radio, leather seats and a cruise control system that can automatically slow the car at corners, before getting back to the preset speed once back on a straight road.
+The SE gets sat nav, a DAB radio, heated leather seats and a cruise control system that can automatically slow the car at corners, before getting back to the preset speed once back on a straight road.

 The SE also features 18-inch alloy wheels (17-inch for the 520i and 520d), ambient lighting, LED headlights, heated front seats and steering-wheel-mounted shift paddles for the automatic gearbox.
 BMW’s 12.3-inch multifunction digital instrument display replaces traditional dials.
 Audi’s Virtual Cockpit is still the slicker system, but it’s good that the digital system is standard on the 5 Series Touring.

 The M Sport trim costs quite a bit extra and includes 19-inch alloy wheels (18-inch wheels on the 530e), extra trim pieces and twin exhaust pipes.
 The bodywork is slightly more muscular and M Sport cars also have upgraded brakes (520i and 520d buyers don’t get these).
 M Sport Edition trim has 20-inch alloys, adaptive suspension on 540i and 530d models, special seatbelt colours, adaptive LED headlights and tinted windows.